Adoption Story: N+K

 January 26, 2020

 Anyone who enters an adoption process naturally does so with some thoughts, hopes, and dreams about how it all will unfold.
 Rarely do things happen exactly as someone expects or imagines.
 But I can tell you that a heartbreaking failed adoption and then an unexpected extended NICU stay out of state isn't on anyone's agenda!
 As you get a glimpse into this couple's story, listen for the heart of the One whose beautiful plans far exceeded their own.
-This dear Christian Adoption Consultants family taught me so much about what it means to look to Jesus when our plans crumble.
+This dear family taught me so much about what it means to look to Jesus when our plans crumble.

 K shares: